Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-For many companies with global supply chains, the pressure was evident: integrating dispersed data, geolocating plots, assessing risks country by country, and generating auditable due diligence statements is not a simple administrative adjustment.
-It represents a structural transformation in how supply chain information is managed.
+For many companies with global supply chains, the pressure was clear: integrating dispersed data, geolocating plots, assessing risks country by country and generating auditable due diligence statements is not a simple administrative adjustment.
+It is a structural transformation in the way value chain traceability is managed.

-The postponement does not reduce regulatory requirements.
+The postponement does not reduce the regulatory requirement.
 It aims to ensure a technically sound and operationally viable implementation, strengthening the digital systems that will support the required traceability.

-In this article, we analyze what has happened, what really changes, and what it means for companies operating in the European market.
+In this article we analyse what has happened, what really changes and what it means for companies operating in the European market.

 What exactly has happened with the EUDR?

-The essential content of the regulation remains unchanged.
-The following requirements are maintained:
+The essential content of the regulation does not change.
+The following are maintained:

-• The obligation to conduct documented risk assessments.
+• The obligation to carry out documented risk assessments.

 • The requirement for precise geolocation of the origin of raw materials.